electron/electron/docs/api/app.md

 * `launchInfo` unknown _macOS_

-Emitted when Electron has finished initializing.
+Emitted once, when Electron has finished initializing.
 On macOS, `launchInfo` holds the `userInfo` of the `NSUserNotification` that was used to open the application, if it was launched from Notification Center.
-You can call `app.isReady()` to check if this event has already fired.
+You can also call `app.isReady()` to check if this event has already fired and `app.whenReady()` to get a Promise that is fulfilled when Electron is initialized.

 ### Event: 'window-all-closed'